-If you choose between red and white wine, it is certainly better to choose red for health.
+If you choose red or white wine, it is undoubtedly better to choose red for health.
 In principle, the more red-purple the wine is colored, the more healing it is.
 White wine, like red, contains flavonoids, but there are significantly fewer of them.
 So, although white wine is also a source of antioxidants, its biggest health problem lies elsewhere – white wines are almost without exception rich in sulfur.

 The Healing Effect of Wine